FusionAuth/fusionauth-site/site/_posts/2022-08-03-see-you-at-kcdc.md

 excerpt_separator: "<!--more-->"
 ---

 It's conference season!
-KCDC (The Kansas City Developer Conference) is a developer focused conference which happens in downtown Kansas City Aug 8-10.
-This year, FusionAuth is sponsoring it.
+Last week [we were at THAT](/blog/2022/07/25/see-you-at-that-conference), next week we'll be at KCDC (The Kansas City Developer Conference).
+This is a developer focused conference which happens in downtown Kansas City Aug 8-10.
+This year, FusionAuth is sponsoring KCDC.

 <!--more-->